zbyju/obsidian/2. Reference notes/SWE - Semantic Web/OWL Elements.md

 # Asymmetric (Parent cannot be a child of its children)
 :hasChild a owl:AsymmetricProperty .

-# Reflexive (Everybody is a r)
+# Reflexive (Everybody is a relative of himself)
-:hasRelative a owl:ReflexiveProperty
+:hasRelative a owl:ReflexiveProperty .

+# Irreflexive (Nobody is its own parent)
+:hasParent a owl:IrreflexiveProperty .

+# Functional (if a subject has 2 different objects
+# through this relation
+# then that object has to be the same instance
+# )
+:hasHusband a           owl:FunctionalProperty .
+:Mary       :hasHusband :John .
 ```